Changrod: Location and weather

 Changroad is located in the Charkhi Dadri taluka (tehsil) of Charkhi Dadri district.
 It is located 2 km from the Village Badhwana at Charkhi Dadri-Mahendergarh Road.
 The district headquarters of Charkhi Dadri is approximately 17 km away, and the tehsil centre, Charkhi Dadri is about 17 km and Kanina City is 23 km. away.
 Meanwhile, the capital of Delhi is 130 km to the east.

 Changroad is dry and quite hot in the summer, experiencing inverse conditions in the winter with gusts of wind.

 Demographics

-Most of the people in Changroad are from the Yaduvanshi community, which belongs to the Dabar gotra.
-There is a sizable community of other castes, such as Brahmins, Banias, Kumhars, Darzis, Khatis and Harijans.
+The people in Changroad belong to various castes, such as Ahirs, Jats, Brahmins, Banias, Kumhars, Darzis, Khatis and Harijans.
 There are also a small number of Bawariyas and a single Muslim family, who were saved by the village people during the 1947 Partition of India.

 As of the 2011 Census of India, the population of Changroad was 3,604; 1,908 males and 1,696 females.
 The literacy rate for the village is 81% with 94% of males and 67% of females being educated.